Preserver problems on Toeplitz matrices: Rank one preservers

 \item if $L = W_{2n-1}(\alpha,\beta)$, then the action of $T$ on $X_\xi$ has the form

-Thus, the action of $T$ on $X_\xi$ has the form $F_n W(\alpha,\beta)^\top F_n X_\xi W(\alpha,\beta)$. \end{itemize} Together with the fact that $F_n F_n = I_n$, one can check that Theorem \ref{main1} (a) holds if and only if condition (a) in the theorem holds, with $N$ having the three forms according to (i), (ii), (iii) in Theorem \ref{main1} holds. \end{proof}
+that is, $X_\xi \mapsto F_n W(\alpha,\beta)^\top F_n X_\xi W(\alpha,\beta)$. \end{itemize} Together with the fact that $F_n F_n = I_n$, one can check that Theorem \ref{main1} (a) holds if and only if condition (a) in the theorem holds, with $N$ having the three forms according to (i), (ii), (iii) in Theorem \ref{main1} holds. \end{proof}

 In the classical result, rank one preservers has the form $A \mapsto RAS$ or $A \mapsto RA^\top S$ for some invertible matrices $R, S$.
 In our case, when $\IF = \IR$ there are rank one preserver $T$ such that the range space has dimension 1.
 In all other cases, $T$ has the form $A \mapsto RAS$ for some invertible $R$ and $S$ with more restrictions, which can be determined by at most four parameters $\gamma, r, \alpha, \beta$.
 Also, note that in $\cT_n$, the map $A \mapsto A^\top$ can be written as $A \mapsto F_nAF_n$.
 So, the mappings of the form $A\mapsto RA^\top S$ will reduce to mappings of the form $A \mapsto \tilde R A \tilde S$ by suitable adjustment of $R$ and $S$.